16EAGLE/MB12/README.md

 ## Chapter by Reagan
 This chapter is sure going to be fun to work on!
-Try make changes and commit
+Try make changes and commit.

+Submitting changes through terminal

 ## Chapter by Rutendo